Solving Pond Problems

 - Floating (plants float freely on the pond surface): Examples are duckweed and watermeal.
 These plants are very small, bright green and move from one end of the pond to the other on windy days.
 They are often confused with algae.
 These are the hardest and most expensive to control.
 Suggested chemicals are Sonar and Avast!.
 Triploid grass carp are not a good control for these.

 These are a few of the problems pond owners may encounter.
 For more detailed information, order our Guide to the Management of Farm Ponds in Kentucky.
-Owners may also participate in the Fish and Wildlife Department’s stocking program for $25 a pond.
+Owners may also participate in the Fish and Wildlife Department’s stocking program.
 Each pond must be free of fish prior to stocking.
 For more information, call (800) 858-1549 on weekdays.